toucansites/try-o-template/contents/posts/new-post/index.md

 ### Step 6: Regenerate the Site

-After creating the post, you need to regenerate your site to apply the changes:
+Once the post is created, regenerate your site to apply the changes:

 1. Open your terminal and navigate to your project directory.
 2. Run the following command:

    ```
    toucan generate
    ```
-3. This will update the site's content and templates to include the new post.
+3. This updates the site’s content and templates to reflect the new post.

 ---

 ### Step 7: Verify the Post

 1. Start the local development server:

    ```
    toucan serve
    ```
 2. Open your browser and go to [http://localhost:3000](http://localhost:3000).
-3. Navigate to the **Posts** page or homepage to confirm that the new post appears.
+3. Go to the **Posts** page or homepage to verify that the new post is displayed.

 ---